Woman in lab holding up test tube to light to look at sample

 The Section of Surgery's Center for Global Surgery, led by Dr. Krishnan Raghavendran, offers opportunities in the fields of global health education, international surgical care, and world health policy and research.

-Coordinated by the Center for Health Outcomes & Policy and led by Dr. Scott Regenbogen and Bill Palazzolo, Director of Clinical Operations, the healthcare administration fellowship will prepare residents for the hospital administrative side of their future careers and leadership roles in healthcare.
+Coordinated by the Center for Health Outcomes & Policy and led by Dr. Scott Regenbogen and Bill Palazzolo, Director of Clinical Operations, the Healthcare Administration Fellowship will prepare residents for the hospital administrative side of their future careers and leadership roles in healthcare.

-The Health & Design minor focuses design with health as a priority and is led by Dr. Andrew Ibrahim, a faculty member in both the Department of Surgery and the Taubman College of Architecture & Urban Planning.
+The Health & Design Fellowship focuses design with health as a priority and is led by Dr. Andrew Ibrahim, a faculty member in both the Department of Surgery and the Taubman College of Architecture & Urban Planning.

 Contact Us